Membership

 • Eligible to be Members and Chairs of CAPHE-ACESS constituent groups

-• Eligible to be Directors of CAPHE-ACESS (election as a Director converts the membership to that of a ‘Governing Member’ as per our by-laws.
+• Eligible to be Director of CAPHE-ACESS (election as a Director converts the Membership to that of a ‘Governing Member’ as per our by-laws)

 Associate Members

-Be engaged in a formal practice-based PHE training program in Canada, e.g., a fellowship in healthcare ethics practice
+• Has completed or is engaged in a formal practice-based PHE training program in Canada, e.g., a fellowship or practicum or internship in healthcare ethics practice; or

-Do not meet the definition of PHE, but have relevant practice and/or education experience in, and/or meaningful connection(s) to, the fields of healthcare and/or healthcare ethics
+• Do not meet the definition of PHE, but have relevant practice and/or education experience in, and/or meaningful connection(s) to, the fields of healthcare and/or healthcare ethics (e.g., Ethics Committee Chair, Accreditation lead for Ethics, educators in graduate-level healthcare ethics focused programs)

 Associate Membership Entitlements: